aabs7/Lidar-lite-v3-atmega328p-/README.md

 # Lidar-lite-v3-atmega328p-
 This is header file for Lidar-lite-v3 for Atmega328p.
 For other microcontrollers, changing registers name will work.

-WORKING PRINCIPLE USING MODE CONTROL PIN.
+WORKING PRINCIPLE USING MODE CONTROL PIN:

 The mode control pin is shorted with rec_bit on microcontroller and mode control pin is connected to trig_bit through 1k resistor.
 When the trig_bit is made low, the LIDAR acknowledges by sending LASER and pulling up the mode control pin and hence the rec_bit.